BINF-3101/Lab_8_sequence_comparison/README.md

 # LQ 3

-How many positions in the sequence alignment had high conservation for Threonine?
+How many positions in the sequence alignment had high conservation for Lysine (which is abbreviated K)?

 &ensp;
 &ensp;